RUB-NDS/PrOfESSOS/doc/rest-api_notes.md

 curl -vv -d @/tmp/test.json -H "Content-Type: application/json" http://localhost:8080/api/rp/{testId}/config
 ```

 Unless a complete (and completely valid config) is submitted, you will still need to run the learning phase to complete server side configuration steps.

+_Note:_ The configuration for OP tests may include the optional members `Client1Config` and `Client2Config`.
+These must be string representations of the JSON configuration, i.e., quotes need to be escaped.

 ## Read Config for TestID